MRDGH2821/Perpetual-Mechanical-Array-Bot/README.md

 npm run monitor
 ```

-In case of error 403, you may have to kick out the bot, generate new invite link with bot & application.command scope, invite back the bot & run the command again.
+In case of error 401 or 403, you may have to kick out the bot, generate new invite link with bot & application.command scope, invite back the bot & run the command again.
+Another solution is to check if the token is set correctly or not.
+Use `console.log(<token variable>)` to check how token looks.
+Remove any extra quotation marks at start & end of the token.